investsuite/investsuite-api-docs/docs/common_scenarios/portfolios.md

 ## Search

 You can query each entity through a general endpoint e.g. `GET portfolios/?query=…`.
-General rules:

-* Spaces are substituted with a plus sign ( + ) because space is not a valid character in an URL.
-* String and date literals are always enclosed in single-quotes.
-Spaces in a string literal are also denoted with a plus sign ( + ).
-* If you need the plus sign in a string literal, just escape it with a backslash like `email+eq+'*john\\+*'`.
+Learn more in the [Handling collection responses](/advanced_topics/collections/) section.

 === "Request"